Our Board of Directors

 Ginny Lewis

-Ginny Lewis (she/her) is a writer and an educator with 9 years of experience working on hospital-based writing programming, and 20 years of experience working with children in classroom, residential and medical settings.
-She holds a BA in English, an MA in child development, a CPA in narrative medicine, and she is a Certified Child Life Specialist.
-She is currently a senior artist with the creative arts program at Boston Children's Hospital.
-Ginny is known to many as "the book lady".
-Since 2014, she has helped hundreds of children and families to publish books.
-While her WPM count is still unknown, she can type quickly enough to match the pace of a child’s imagination.
+Ginny Lewis (she/her) is a writer and an educator with 13 years of experience working on hospital-based writing programming, and over 20 years of experience working with children in classroom, residential and medical settings.
+She holds a BA in English, an MA in child development, a CPA in narrative medicine, and is a Certified Child Life Specialist.
+She is currently a senior art specialist at Boston Children’s Hospital.
+She founded and runs the hospital’s Open Art Studio program, and is also the founder of Writers Inc.

 Ginny is an avid runner and loves going to live music with her husband.
-She also enjoys cooking and crate digging, ice skating, chatty dinner parties, hiking in the Berkshires, and exploring local wildlife preserves.
+She also enjoys cooking, globetrotting, ice skating, and spending time in the Berkshires.

 Butters Markarian-Svec